Termite Spray Treatment.

 The applicator hose and precision tip make it easy to target, kill and control termites in hard-to-reach areas such as in cracks and crevices.
 The foam gives the insects time to return to the nest and to infect other members in the colony.

-Because of the importance of treatments made to buildings under construction (commonly called pre-treats) to prevent or control subterranean termites.
-Applications shall be made using a low pressure spray after grading is completed and prior to the pouring of the slab or footing to provide thorough and continuous coverage of the area being treated.
+Commonly called pre-treats, these can prevent or control subterranean termites.
+Applications shall be made using a low pressure spray after grading is completed and prior to the pouring of the slab or footing.

-termite colonies for the purpose of mating and starting new colonies.
-Termite swarmers typically emerge in large numbers during certain times of the year, often in spring or early summer, although swarms can occur at other times depending on the species and environmental conditions.
+Termite swarmers typically emerge in large numbers during certain times of the year, often in spring or early summer.

 Swarmers are attracted to light and may be seen flying

-that there is an active infestation in the home, as swarmers may enter
+that there is an infestation in the home, as swarmers may enter

 If you encounter termite swarmers around your home, it's